 - Material: Carbon fiber

-The Bearikade Weekender is the lightest, but also the most expensive bear canister available to PCT hikers.
-In real dollars, it is $62 cheaper than the Bearikade Expedition, but as far as dollars per liter of space it’s the most expensive ($27.17 vs.$23.80 for the Expedition).
+The Bearikade Weekender is the lightest but the most expensive bear canister available to PCT hikers.
+In real dollars, it is $62 cheaper than the Bearikade Expedition, but as far as dollars per liter of space, it’s the most expensive ($27.17 vs.$23.80 for the Expedition).
 The opening of this canister is nearly the same size as the rest of it, but you will need a coin (or something similar to open it).
-Also, the lid does not detach all the way – it’s tethered to the canister (sorry, no frisbee).
+Also, the lid does not detach all the way – it’s tethered to the canister (sorry, no Frisbee).

 LIGHTER1 Big Daddy